 Cold Winter Tips

-How to Survive The Cold
+How to Survive the Cold Weather in Massachusetts

 - Freezing Rain – Rain that freezes when it hits the ground, creating a coating of ice on roads, walkways, trees and power lines.

 - Sleet – Rain that turns to ice pellets before reaching the ground.
 Sleet also causes moisture on roads to freeze and become slippery.

 - Winter Weather Advisory – Winter weather conditions are expected to cause significant inconveniences and may be hazardous.
 When caution is used, these situation should not be life threatening.